 "I was booked in to meet prospective students at the course open day and realised I wouldn't be able to deliver.
 I was disappointed I had to let the tutors and students down, but this experience has made me more selective with new work."

-08. Not to have gone freelance sooner
+06. Not going freelance sooner

 "It's so important to take a leap of faith, take risks, listen to yourself and your desires, and mainly make sure you're happy every morning you wake up to go to work," says creative director Sarah Boris.